Health Law Clinic:

 Students in the Health Law Clinic have traditionally represented low-income individuals with mental and physical disabilities and/or their family members in both litigation and administrative matters such as adult guardianship cases in the Probate & Family Court, alternatives to guardianships like Supported Decision-Making Agreements, appeals of denials of claims for disability benefits before the Social Security Administration, appeals of denials of Personal Care Attendant hours or Durable Medical Equipment before the MassHealth Board of Hearings, and denials of claims for public and private health insurance coverage of needed care.
 This coming year, the docket of the Health Law Clinic will change as we hire and onboard a new clinician.
 Nevertheless, we anticipate that students will be involved in some client work, as in years past.
 In addition, we anticipate the Health Law Clinic will incorporate more work within the medical-legal partnership (MLP) model, in which student attorneys would work alongside healthcare providers to address the root causes of adverse health outcomes and systemic health disparities.
 Potential MLP projects and matters may include: providing advice and counsel to healthcare teams about their patients' legal needs, drafting legal ethics memos to help MLP's navigate complex business and client relationships, conducting research and drafting written testimony or comments on proposed healthcare regulations and legislation, and drafting amicus briefs in support of health-related appellate cases.
 In casework and MLP work, students will work both individually and in teams.
 Students will have the support of clinical faculty but are expected to serve as lead attorneys and take initiative and responsibility for their cases and projects.
 Students enrolling in the Health Law Clinic for the 2024-25 academic year should be aware that the design and docket of the clinic may differ from years past and will take shape after the clinical application process.

-Regardless of the precise design of the Clinic, students will have an opportunity to develop fundamental lawyering skills, closely examine legal ethics in the context of health law practice, as well as expore their professional identities.
+Regardless of the precise design of the Clinic, students will have an opportunity to develop fundamental lawyering skills, closely examine legal ethics in the context of health law practice, as well as explore their professional identities.
 We anticipate students will hone skills in areas such as client interviewing and counseling, cross cultural competency, legal problem solving, drafting, legal research, prioritization of legal needs, legislative advocacy, and oral and written persuasion.
 Students will also gain substantive legal knowledge in the relevant areas of health law, including potentially adult guardianship law, benefits law, health privacy and health insurance law.

 We will approach our work through a health equity and access to justice lens, with a focus on how legal needs impact individual and population health.
 We will also approach our cases through a disability rights lens and explore intersectional impacts of poverty, race, and other identities on the social determinants of health (SDOH).